-The co-curricular transcript is a student self-reported document (with limited verification by the Student Activities Office) that lists activities the student has participated in while at The University of Tampa.
+The co-curricular transcript is a student self-reported document (with limited verification by the Office of Student Leadership and Engagement) that lists activities the student has participated in while at The University of Tampa.
 (The co-curricular transcript also shows participation in the developmental areas under which these activities fall.)
-More information can be found at http://www.ut.edu/currentstudents/activities/co-curricular.cfm.
+More information can be found at www.ut.edu/ studentengagement/.